 Senior Educational Psychologist

-You will have a significant role to play in the design and implementation of the new psychology service.
-You will also take up a strategic lead for a designated specialism; a range of which are available and will be considered at interview with candidates.
+As a Senior EP, you will also take up a strategic specialist lead across the borough; a range of which are available and will be considered at interview.

 You will need an Honours degree in Psychology (or equivalent) recognised by the British Psychological Society as well as recognised postgraduate training and a qualification in Educational Psychology.
-Demonstrable experience of working effectively with children and young people who have additional or very complex needs is also essential.
+You will also need current registration as Practitioner Psychologist with the Health & Care Professions Council.

 Solihull CEPS is part of the integrated SEND 0–25 Service, a friendly and highly supportive service where collaboration and peer supervision are actively encouraged.
-In addition to being part of this exciting new venture, you will also benefit from the following:
+In addition, you will also benefit from the following:

 - Generous annual leave allocation (up to 34 days and 8 Bank Holidays)

-- 6 sessions of whole service CPD a year and protected personal CPD time and access to a CPD budget
+- 6 sessions of whole service CPD a year, protected personal CPD time and access to CPD budget

 - Flexible working, including flexi leave up to 13 days per year, agile and home working arrangements